MicrosoftDocs/message-analyzer-docs-pr/message-analyzer-guide/setting-message-analyzer-global-options.md

         -   **Display as Decimal**

-         The primary use for this feature is to enable you to choose the data format that displays for the **Payload** field in the **Details** window.
+    The priThe primary use for this feature is to enable you to choose the data format that displays for the **Payload** field in the **Details** window.
 For example, by using the default **ASCII** setting, you can cause key information to be exposed in the **Payload** field as text, such as an error string, file path, or other indications that can be useful.
 Note that you can override the default value in either **Details** or the **Analysis Grid** viewer from the right-click context menus in those locations.

 -   **Decryption** tab — provides the controls that allow you to import and select server certificates and to specify passwords that are required to enable Message Analyzer to decrypt traffic that is encrypted with the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) security protocols.
 For example, Message Analyzer can decrypt HTTPS and Remote Desktop Protocol (RDP) messages.